-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) has developed a two-phase framework for assessing and analysing needs in specific countries and crises.
-This framework provides the evidence base for prioritisation of needs, funding allocation, and development of humanitarian implementation plans (HIPs).
+The European Commission's Civil Protection and Humanitarian Aid Operations (ECHO) has developed a two-phase framework to assess and analyse needs across countries and crises.
+This framework provides the evidence to prioritise needs, allocate funding, and develop the humanitarian implementations plans (HIPs).

 The first phase is a global evaluation with two dimensions:

 The second phase of the framework focuses on context and response analysis.

 The European Commission is also committed to improve the capacity, quality, and coordination of needs-assessment approaches across the humanitarian sector.
 It is a co-convener of the Grand Bargain Needs Assessment Work Stream, together with the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
 Additionally, the European Commission: